 In the face of various economic and social challenges, entrepreneurs are still managing to innovate—the following are the best and brightest from Honduras you need to know about in 2016.

-AimRocket provides human-howered testing services for software and and apps, complete with personalized reports pointing out any issues to fix or improvements necessary.
+AimRocket provides human-howered testing services for software and apps, complete with personalized reports pointing out any issues to fix or improvements necessary.

 Honduras Online Stores (HOS) is an online shopping platform and accompanying Android app for special promotions and discounts.
 HOS is poised for expansion into Central America with an expanding partner network of retailers and supermarkets in the region.